timm/ezr/docs/about.md

 ```

 Entropy is a way of measuring the simplicity of a distribution.
-Simpler distributions have lower entropy and mention fewer things.
+Simpler distributions have lower entropy and mention  smaller number
+of different things.
 Hence they are better at predicting things
 (since there are fewer choices to make).
-To compute entropy, we ask "what is the effort required to recreate a signal.
+To compute entropy, we ask "what is the effort required to recreate a signal:

 - Suppose we had an array
 with 32 items, the first 8 items of which represent elephants and the last